Sohaib-Hussaini/SpyGuard-tool/README.md

 ##

-To work, Spyguard is using a lot of awesome opensource projects, libraries, and fonts, kudos to them:
+To work, CyberGuard is using a lot of awesome opensource projects, libraries, and fonts, kudos to them:

 [Dumpcap](https://tshark.dev/capture/dumpcap/),
 [Dig](https://github.com/tigeli/bind-utils),